 Become a School Psychologist

-A school psychologist works as an advocate for children by providing a controlled environment.
-You will work closely with children, parents, teachers, and school administrators in order to develop an educational program that meets children's specific needs, making a real difference in their lives.
+A school psychologist works as an advocate for children by identifying individual strengths and weaknesses and contributing to the development of interventions targeting key skills.
+Schools psychologists bring about change by working closely with children, parents, teachers, and school administrators in order to develop an educational program that meets children's specific needs.

-A Specialist in School Psychology (SSP) degree will give you the credentials and expertise to work with individuals from birth to age 21.
+A Specialist in School Psychology (SSP) degree will give you the educational requirements and expertise to become credentialed as a school psychologist and work with individuals from birth to age 21.
 Some of our students enter the program immediately after their undergraduate studies, while others are current teachers or mental health professionals looking for a career change.

 Most school psychologists work in a public school setting, and may be assigned to several schools.
 This career provides a great deal of variety on a daily basis.
 Activities include providing psychological evaluations, conducting individual and group counseling sessions with children, and measuring the success of programs.
 School Psychologists also develop academic and behavioral interventions for classrooms and in times of crisis.